-The Program supports three fully funded internships each summer, including a Public Works Internship at the Public Theater NYC, a McCarter Theater Center Education and Engagement Summer Intern, and a third opportunity that will be determined in 2020.
-More details on those opportunities is available in the resource below:
+The Program supports three fully funded internships each summer, including a Public Works Internship at the Public Theater NYC, a McCarter Theater Center Education and Engagement Summer Intern, and an internship/apprenticeship program at a professional theater company (supported by the Tiger Baron Foundation).
+More details on those opportunities is available below:

 Students interested in pursuing funding for summer creative and research projects should look at the Lewis Center’s Student Funding Opportunities.
 Applications for summer funding are due early in the calendar year so please keep your eyes open for information and plan to attend the annual Summer Funding Workshop held in January each year.